junjielyu13/MuYu-add1/README.md

 ## Steps to Run

-1. Use WeChat Mini Program Developer Tools to Play Games
+1. Use WeChat Mini Program Developer Tools to Play Games.
-2. Or use the WeChat applet developer tool to compile it into the mobile phone to play the game
+2. Or use the WeChat applet developer tool to compile it into the mobile phone to play the game.

 ## How to play